Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 Haven't tested it, so there might exist some abusive options waiting to be banned.

 - **One Skill Clause**
 	1. Every unit may only equip one skill, and you may not have duplicate skills in your team.
-Specially, things like XX I, XX II, XX III are considered the same skill.
+Specially, skills like XX I, XX II, XX III are considered the same skill.
 	2. If magic skill (elem magic, art of war, draconic, necro, etc) is assigned, then **only one spell is allowed to use from this skill**.
+Spells like XX I, XX II are considered different spells.
 	3. Skill rank of players is fixed rank 2.
 Use the cheatcodes in `rank2cheats.txt` in this repo.
 	- For example, if cleric equips Divine Magic, then other units may not equip Divine Magic.
 Also, this cleric may only one spell during the battle (if heal 2 is used, then he is only allowed to use heal 2 in the rest time of this battle).
 - **Equipment Clause**